Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Jamal blinked, staring into Daar’s big amber eyes and trying to decide if he was joking or not, but in this case...
 "That’s, uh, pay-*per*-view."

-"Oh...y’know, that makes a lot more sense."
+"Oh... y’know, that makes a lot more sense."

-*...Goddamnit.* Jamal couldn’t help but shake his head and grin, despite...well…
+*...Goddamnit.* Jamal couldn’t help but shake his head and grin, despite... well…

 And that was all the time they had, just a thirty-second break.
 This was *ratings gold.*

 "Welcome back, folks.
-Tonight we are hosting the Great Father, and...well.
+Tonight we are hosting the Great Father, and... well.
 If you missed the first half, it was *intense.* How would you summarize it, Daar?"

 "Hard questions an’ hard answers.
 An’ hardly *any* flexin’."